csinva/csinva.github.io/_notes/ai/decisions.md

 - *fully observable* - agent knows its state
 - *markov decision process*
-  - set of states
+  - set of states s
-  - set of actions
+  - set of actions a
   - transition model $P(s' \vert s,a)$
   - reward function R(s)
   - solution is policy $\pi^* (s)$ - what action to do in state s